sensor-web/sensorweb-plan/README.md

 ### TODOs
 * Interview with the school again to confirm our assumptions and options they have when air quality is bad.
-* Show them the benchmark of air quality sensors.
+* Show them the [benchmark][sensors-benchmark] of air quality sensors.
 Our sensor is accuracy enough for them to take actions.
 ![Sensors Benchmark](images/sensors-benchmark.png)

 ## MVP 2 (Q3 2016)